EmH93/ReadMe-Generator/README.md

 Clone the files from the repo.
 Users will need Node.js installed to use this project.
 Users will also need to run "npm init" and "npm install --save inquirer@^8.0.0" in the folder before they can run the file.
 Once installed, the application can be started by typing "node index.js" in the command line.

-Alternatively, you can watch a demo of this project here:
+Alternatively, you can watch a demo of this project here: [ReadMe-Generator Walkthrough](https://watch.screencastify.com/v/5h6PXzYUG2SV91GbPaU9)

 ## Usage